 UPDATE: According to his family (in the linked news article update), Shannon White was “found” deceased.
 The fact that there is no mention of foul play or a fatal accident, which would be newsworthy, suggests it may have been a natural death or at most a suicide.
 The case is now in the hands of the county District Attorney’s office.
 There may or may not be more media coverage forthcoming on this.
 My experience in these cases is that family privacy trumps the public’s dubious need to know.
 Most of the time I’m never able to verify the accuracy of my missing-person readings.
+In this case, no further information as to White’s cause of death had been published as of October 3, 2019.

 A 41-year-old man from Lebanon, NH went missing last Sunday, most likely while in Massachusetts or on his way home.
 I used my Train to Nowhere missing-person spread to explore his current location and possible reasons for his disappearance.
 The Tabula Mundi Colores Arcus was my deck of choice, and I applied reversals.
 The chosen Significator was the Knight (King) of Swords.